 To reduce this noise, we define a 2nd higher low or 2nd lower high and confirm that candle as a Perfect Swing Low or Perfect Swing High.

-But there is a cost if you wait for proper formation of perfect Swing Highs in some scrip.
+But there is a cost if you wait for the proper formation of perfect Swing Highs in some scrip.
 The scrip already moves a significant amount missing us a good amount of profit.
-Also it dramatically affects the risk: reward system.
+Also, it dramatically affects the risk: reward system.
 Our stop loss (risk) becomes far and our take profit (reward) becomes near.
-So, it is quite reasonable if we approach the swing low and swing high as it is from its classic definition rather than aiming the perfection.
+So, it is quite reasonable if we approach the Swing Low and Swing High as it is from its classic definition rather than aiming the perfection.